zhenjiao-ms/azuretest0811/azuretest0811/includes/attach-data-disk-centos-vm-in-portal.md

         `sudo mount /datadrive`

     If the second command produces an error, check the /etc/fstab file for correct syntax.

+    > [!NOTE]
-    >[AZURE.NOTE] Subsequently removing a data disk without editing fstab could cause the VM to fail to boot.
+    > Subsequently removing a data disk without editing fstab could cause the VM to fail to boot.
 If this is a common occurrence, then most distributions provide either the `nofail` and/or `nobootwait` fstab options that will allow a system to boot even if the disk is not present.
 Please consult your distribution's documentation for more information on these parameters.
+    >
+    >
+    >

 [Image2]: ./media/attach-data-disk-centos-vm-in-portal/AttachDataDiskLinuxVM2.png
 [Image4]: ./media/attach-data-disk-centos-vm-in-portal/GrepScsiMessages.png